mks0601/TF-SimpleHumanPose/README.md

 * [Anaconda](https://www.anaconda.com/download/)
 * [COCO API](https://github.com/cocodataset/cocoapi)

-This code is tested under Ubuntu 16.04, CUDA 9.0, cuDNN 7.1 environment with four NVIDIA 1080Ti GPUs.
+This code is tested under Ubuntu 16.04, CUDA 9.0, cuDNN 7.1 environment with two NVIDIA 1080Ti GPUs.

 Python 3.6.5 version with Anaconda 3 is used for development.